mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/administering-clusters/replacing-a-master-node/index.md

     For more information about backing up the DC/OS identity and access management CockroachDB database, see [How do I backup the IAM database?](/mesosphere/dcos/1.14/installing/installation-faq/#iam-backup)

-1. Backup /var/lib/dcos/exhibitor-tls-artifacts if it exists.
+1. Back up /var/lib/dcos/exhibitor-tls-artifacts if it exists.

     ```bash
     tar czf exhibitor-tls-artifacts.tar.gz /var/lib/dcos/exhibitor-tls-artifacts